webplantmedia/rss-feed-images/README.md

 This is just a simple plugin that will pull featured image thumbnails into your WordPress RSS feed.

-You can also add the code to functions.php instead of using it as a plugin.
+## Usage

+Instead of using as a plugin you can copy the code from `wordpress-rss-feed-images.php` into your `functions.php`

+This plugin will also work as a must-use plugin by uploading `wordpress-rss-feed-images.php` to `/wp-content/mu-plugins/`

 ## Contributors